How do you play Sea Of Thieves with no sight? You steer the ship

 We talk about how the Soulsborne games are a prime example of this.
 They have a reputation for being difficult (not to get into that whole argument) but for Sightless Kombat, they’re difficult for the wrong reasons.
 There’s no screen reading, poor audio cues and certainly no easy mode to speak of – SK tells me he wouldn’t want an easier time than anyone else anyway, accessibility modifiers aren’t just for giving players an easy ride.

-“I would love to play like Bloodborne or Dark Souls without needing any sort of assistance.
+“I would love to play Bloodborne or Dark Souls without needing any sort of assistance.
 That’s the message I want to give to developers.
 Regardless of any disability, we should be able to play the game start to finish on the highest difficulty, with like, the most ridiculous settings turned on.
 The only game I’ve played that compares to those is Star Wars Jedi: Fallen Order, and that was only because I had sighted assistance,” he says.

 “I would love to be able to go through something like Doom on ultra nightmare, or whatever the highest difficulty is, and be able to say, ‘It took me hours of trying, but I did it completely without needing any assistance’.
 The Last of Us 2 is the only game I’ve had anything close to that happen yet.”